 and so had the best view [of the slide] in the entire park.)

 [JoeD's seemingly wild 1st-to-home flight was no fluke: he'd pulled off an even more brazen running stunt to cap the 1939 Series' scoring (in a 10th inning that wouldn't even have happened if his base-path speed hadn't barely knotted the score in the 9th): circling the bases on his own single, Keller ahead of him having semi-stunned Cincinnati Reds catcher Ernie Schnozz Lombardi in a collision at the plate when throw & runner arrived simultaneously.
-(Regarding the famous Schnozz-Snooz, R.Cramer's recent JoeD-bio claims Keller intimately fouled the catcher.
+(Regarding the famous Schnozz-Snooz, R.Cramer's JoeD-bio claims Keller intimately fouled the catcher.
 Film definitively refutes that.)
-Similarly, after JoeD's brother Dom had clutch-tied the 1946 Series' 7th game in the top of the 8th, the late Enos Slaughter's rightly famous Series-winning surprise-gamble dash in that inning's bottom half was from 1st to home on a hit (by Dixie Walker's brother Harry) which good out-fielding could have held to a single.
+Similarly, after JoeD's brother Dom had clutch-tied the 1946 Series' 7th game in the top of the 8th, the late Enos Slaughter's rightly famous Series-winning surprise-gamble dash in that inning's bottom half was from 1st to home on a hit (by Dixie Walker's brother Harry, whose batting average was to lead the National League by nearly 50 points the following season) which good out-fielding could have held to a single.

 Note: Two brother-pairs in one paragraph?
 Not so unusual, then.
 Keller's and Coscarart's brothers also played (briefly) in the majors.
 As did a 3rd Dimaggio, Vince; 1940s baseball was a smaller world.
 Smaller yet c.1900, when five Delahanty brothers played, including one of the Hall-of-Fame shoo-in immortals, Ed — whose comment on how bad the Washington Senators were, is more devastating than the familiar oldie.
 (Washington: 1st in war, 1st in peace, & last in the American League.)
 When EdD was elected to baseball's Hall of Fame in 1945, he was unable-to-attend due to the fact that when he in 1902 was traded from the contending Philadelphia Phillies to the ever-hopeless Senators and proceeded to lead the American League in hitting that year, the contract the ever-stingy Senators offered him for 1903 was so insulting that he responded by committing suicide: jumping into Niagara Falls, 1903/7/2 — thereby ensuring the Senators a well-deserved last-place 1903 finish.]